nwtsai/pocket-change/README.md

 • Programmatically utilized alerts to record user input <br />
 • List of budgets and each budget's history is displayed using a UITableview <br />
 • Used IBOutlets to programmatically interact with user interface elements <br />
-• Defined an IBAction function that corrects button-enabling everytime the user types or deletes a character <br />
+• Defined an IBAction function that corrects button-enabling every time the user types or deletes a character <br />